 For those of you that don’t want to fill your days with history and culture, or simply want some variety in your trip, there are also a wide range of shops, as well as marinas and beach resorts in the surrounding areas.

 In fact, perhaps the biggest draw to Funchal is the big city feel it offers.
-With high-end hotels, restaurants and bars, this is an ideal location for those looking to enjoy a city break in the glorious weather, which remains warm year-round.
+With high-end Madeira hotels, restaurants and bars, this is an ideal location for those looking to enjoy a city break in the glorious weather, which remains warm throughout the year.